 All algorithms show good results for computation time, with all computation times below 0.1 seconds.
 The "Inc" algorithm unexpectedly has a larger computation time than the "RepeatStructured" and "RepeatTIV" algorithm.
 An explanation for this difference could be that the coordinates representing the peers are already at a relatively good position in the "RepeatStructured" and "RepeatTIV" algorithm and require not so much change.
 Therefore the average computation time is lower in the "RepeatStructured" and "RepeatTIV" compared to the "Inc" algorithm.
-Eventually the computation time of all algorithm converges to an average value around 0.03 seconds and also the computation time of the "Inc" algorithm eventually converges to the same average value of the "RepeatStructured" and "RepeatTIV" algorithm.
+Eventually the computation time of all algorithm converges to an average value around 0.03 seconds and also the computation time of the "Inc" algorithm.